-As urban heat increases, more energy for air conditioning is needed to cool buildings.
-Today, 90 percent of Tel Avivians have air conditioning.
-But the more it's used, the greater the risk of power surges, black and brown outs, and increasing peak energy loads.
-Not only does this increase emissions, it also puts critical energy infrastructure at risk.
-This energy ensures that businesses can run, data can be stored, and health and transit services can be delivered.
-As air conditioning use intensifies, so too does the amount of waste heat distributed into communities, creating a feedback loop that exacerbates urban heat island: The more you use, the more you need to use.
-Beyond this conundrum, a reliance on air conditioning exacerbates the divide between rich and poor, with the expense of energy consumption out of reach for low-income families.
+As urban heat increases, more energy for air conditioning is needed to cool buildings.22 Today, 90 percent of Tel Avivians have air conditioning.23 Further, much of Tel Aviv's building stock was built with little insulation, contributing to increasing energy consumption.
+But the more it's used, the greater the risk of power surges, black and brown outs, and increasing peak energy loads.24 Not only does this increase emissions, it also puts critical energy infrastructure at risk.
+This energy ensures that businesses can run, data can be stored, and health and transit services can be delivered.25 As air conditioning use intensifies, so too does the amount of waste heat distributed into communities, creating a feedback loop that exacerbates urban heat island: The more you use, the more you need to use.